MewMewPewPew/cart253/topics/variation-jam/process/Ideas.md

 - Music memory game : Turn it into Simon says typa game ? or match the same tone (or + difficult match the sound and not the tone)
+    - Idea :3 (from planning after reflexion)
+        - how cool would it be if each sound was a looping it self in a way that is rythmic and, when match, it continues... creating a real music with each try to match all of them
+        - add diff themes of sound (with the constructor) than can be changed with a button or could be random as well

     - guess who ? so the cards are all reveiled* and theres a random description (json)